Code-Institute-Submissions/savasana_yoga/docs/testing/testing.md

     * Result: Product do not remain in the shopping cart once a user logs out of their account.

 * Test: Check whether the cart counter accurately reflects the number of products in the cart.
     * Result: The cart counter correctly displays the number of items in a cart.
-    Note: The cart counter does not, as intended account for the quantity of a product, just the number of whole products.

 * Test: Ensure checkout button leads to checkout page and form.
     * Result: I confirmed that when clicking the 'checkout' button users are directed to the checkout form.